THE AIMS OF THE NURSERY ARE AS FOLLOWS:

 THE POWERS OF THE CONSTITUTION:

-To make payments for supplies to suppliers as and when necessary, undertaken by the Supervisor and Committee Chair/Treasurer.
+- To make payments for supplies to suppliers as and when necessary, undertaken by the Supervisor and Trustees and Committee.

 If members of the committee decide to end the group, any funds or equipment remaining after all the debts have been paid, will be handed to the PLA (Pre-school Learning Alliance) or a similar charity relating to the education of pre-school children.